Typology

 Article

-Prototypes of Specific Realities.
-On the Implications of Simulation Technology on Image Theory
+Modelling Specific Realities: On the Implications of Simulation Technologies

 Raymundo Stadelmann